 6 - State and County Contractor Contributions - Persons with certain contracts with the state, any of its counties, or any department or agency thereof, are prohibited from making contributions between execution and completion of the contract.
-These are contracts where funds are appropriated by the legislative body for the purchase or sale of state or county property; the rendition of personal services in the fields of health, law, engineering, architecture, construction, accounting, actuarial science, performing arts, or consulting; and the furnishing of materials, supplies, or equipment.
-The prohibition is against the person whose name is on the government contract and does not apply to contributions from personal funds by employees, partners, shareholders, or officers of the business with the government contract.
+These are contracts where funds are appropriated by the legislature for the purchase or sale of state or county property; the rendition of personal services in the fields of health, law, engineering, architecture, construction, accounting, actuarial science, performing arts, or consulting; and the furnishing of materials, supplies, or equipment.
+The prohibition is against the person whose name is on the government contract and does not apply to personal contributions from personal assets by employees, partners, shareholders, or officers of the business with the government contract (unless the contractor is a sole proprietor).